gellyace/Juntilla_githubpractice/chptr4/README.md

-# Chapter 4 : Git on the Server - The Protocol
+# Chapter 4 : Git on the Server

 //Gelsy Juntilla